cns-iu/macroscope-kiosk/readme.md

 ## Code Description

 ### index
 The initial setup of the app is done in all files that start with *index*.
 This setup includes module injection, style definitions, routing definitions, and the root page *index.html*, into which the rest of the app is injected.

 ### main
 The *main* module contains the header, the idle overlay, and a container to hold the rest of the app's content.
 It consists of the HTML template (*main.html*), controller (*main.controller.js*), and unit tests for the controller (*main.controller.spec.js*).

+### breadcrumb
+The *breadcrumb* template is located within main.
+It controls updating the breadcrumb links for navigation between iterations and macroscopes.
+It consists of an HTML template (*breadcrumb.html*) and associated style definitions (*breadcrumb.css*).

 ### macroscopes
 The *macroscopes* module is a service which provides the basic details of each macroscope.
 The macroscopes are defined in a simple array, but it could one day be extended to fetch the macroscopes from a file or database if desired.
 Unit tests for this service are provided in *macroscopes.service.spec.js*.

+#### Iteration XII Changes
+The additional iteration pages are defined as parent objects in the same json array that defines the macroscopes.

+### iteration
+The *iteration* module defines the iteration buttons on the home page.
+It consists of an HTML template (*iteration.html*) and associated style definitions (*iteration.css*).

 ### grid
 The *grid* module defines the macroscope buttons on the home page.
 It consists of an HTML template (*grid.html*) and associated style definitions (*grid.css*).

 ### macro
 The *macro* module defines the display of a specific macroscope.
 A macroscope page contains a sidenav pane with buttons and the main container showing the macroscope itself.

 - *macro.html* - the HTML template
 - *macro.css* - style